SkygearIO/features/features/329-identity-apis/design.md

 - What login IDs the user has?
 - Which OAuth providers had the user linked?

-A list of identitys belonged to current user would be returned through an API.
+A list of identities of the user would be returned through an API.

 > Related API: `listIdentities` function